Jennifer Armstrong (curler): Women's

-Out of juniors, Armstrong joined the Melissa Adams rink at third.
+Out of juniors, Fenwick joined the Melissa Adams rink at third.
 They competed in local World Curling Tour events with their best finish at the WFG Jim Sullivan Curling Classic where they won the title.
 At the 2016 New Brunswick Scotties Tournament of Hearts, the team made it all the way to the final where they just came up short to Team Robichaud.

 The following season, the Adams rink returned to the provincial championship.
 After going 4–2 in the round robin, the team won the tiebreaker and the semifinal to advance to the final.
 There, they scored four points in the sixth end en route to a 9–6 win.
-It was just Armstrong's second provincial appearance.
+It was just Fenwick's second provincial appearance.
 At the Hearts, the team would have to win the pre-qualifying event to qualify for the main draw.
 After going 3–0 in the round robin portion, they came up short in the final against Northwest Territories Kerry Galusha.

 Adams left the team after the season to join the Robichaud rink.
-Armstrong stepped up to skip with Cathlia Ward playing third, Katie Forward remaining at lead and Jillian Babin coming in to play second.
+Fenwick stepped up to skip with Cathlia Ward playing third, Katie Forward remaining at lead and Jillian Babin coming in to play second.
 At provincials, the team lost in the semi-final to Sarah Mallais.

-After Ward moved to skip her own team in Newfoundland and Labrador, the team brought on veteran Andrea Crawford to skip the team with Armstrong sliding down to second.
+After Ward moved to skip her own team in Newfoundland and Labrador, the team brought on veteran Andrea Crawford to skip the team with Fenwick sliding down to second.
 At the 2019 New Brunswick Scotties Tournament of Hearts, Team Crawford posted a perfect 5–0 record en route to capturing the title.
 At the Hearts, the team went 3–4, missing the playoffs.

 To start the 2019–20 curling season, Team Crawford won their first two events, the Steele Cup Cash and the Atlantic Superstore Monctonian Challenge.
 They played in a Grand Slam event, the 2019 Tour Challenge Tier 2.
 After a 2–2 round robin record, they lost the tiebreaker to Jestyn Murphy.
 The team defended their provincial title by winning the 2020 New Brunswick Scotties Tournament of Hearts in late January 2020.
 At the Hearts, the Crawford rink started with three losses before rallying off four wins in a row including scoring a seven ender against top-seeded Manitoba's Kerri Einarson rink to win 13–7 and defeating Team Canada (skipped by Chelsea Carey) 7–5.
 Their 4–3 round robin record qualified them for the tiebreaker against Saskatchewan's Robyn Silvernagle rink.
 Saskatchewan took two in the extra end for a 9–7 victory, eliminating New Brunswick from contention.
-After the season, Armstrong announced she would be moving to Saskatchewan for the 2020–21 season.
+After the season, Fenwick announced she would be moving to Saskatchewan for the 2020–21 season.